 - Paint under bright lights so that you can see drips.

 - Take an extra day to fix painting "mistakes" where paint has dripped or dribbled on other surfaces.

-- Wear old "painting" clothing, preferably white, cover your hair and wear latex gloves.
+- Wear old clothing, cover your hair, and wear latex gloves.